 - Restore the good.
-Add back the essential ingredients for proper digestion and absorption, such as digestive enzymes and hydrochloric acid (HCL).
+Add back the essential ingredients for proper digestion and absorption, such as digestive enzymes and Gut Restore with Betaine and HCL.

 - Reinoculate with healthy bacteria.
 Restoring beneficial bacteria to reestablish a healthy balance of good bacteria is critical.
 You can start with a high-potency dose of probiotics with 100 billion CFUs (colony-forming units), and then transition to a maintenance dose of 30 billion CFUs once your gut is repaired.